rohit-git7/ftp-client-program-in-C-vsftpd/README.md

                                       FTP Client program in C(vsFTPd)
 ------------------------------------------------------------------------------------------------------------------
-FTP client prgram in C to connect to vsFTPd server with all functionalities of standard FTP.(Tested on `vsFTPd version 2`, `vsFTPd version 3` and `proFTPd version 1.3`).
+FTP client prgram in C to connect to vsFTPd server with all functionalities of standard FTP.(Tested on many FTP sites).

-All functions are included.
+Following functions are included.
 For example:
 `ls` : To list files in current directory on server side.
 `ls -l` : Same as `ls`, with some more details.
 `pwd` : Current working directory on server side.